AZJTZC/zenconsulting/content/english/service/Organisational Change.md

 image_webp: "images/service/service-3.webp"
 image: "images/service/service-3.jpg"
 # service icon
-icon: "fas fa-briefcase" # font-awesome 5 : https://fontawesome.com/icons/
+icon: "fas fa-hands-helping" # font-awesome 5 : https://fontawesome.com/icons/

 ---

 Organizations that follow a change management strategy are 7x more likely to meet their digital transformation goals (Prosci, 2023).
 Managing change with people requires a rightsized strategy that is based on your organisation’s culture and appetite for change.
 It also needs to be well-executed that takes stakeholders on a journey from awareness to sustainment.
 This is easier said than done and very few successfully execute well, resulting in unrealized value from transformational initiatives.
 We bring a balanced approach of applying world class methodology with your unique organization behaviour.

-### Value of Services
+### Value-Added Services

 The key benefits of choosing us to facilitate your organization change are:
 -	Proven methodology that combines world class techniques with lessons learned in your organisation